PlanQK/planqk-platform-docs/platform_instructions/service_platform.md

 >> eyJ2YWx1ZXMiOiBbMTAwLCA1MCwgMjAwLCA3MCwgMC42OV19
 ```

-To create a base64 encoded string of the `"params"` part, execute the following:
+To create a base64 encoded string of the :code:`"params"` part, execute the following:

 ```bash
 base64 -w 0 <<EOF